ctron/kura-container/README.md

 If you want to re-base this image on another Kura commit, then you will need to change the environment variable in the `Dockerfile` or from the command line.
 If the patch no longer applies, then you will need to re-create or fix that patch.

+## Running in OpenShift

+There also is a [simple OpenShift template](openshift/README.md)  which can be used to deploy this image into [OpenShift](https://www.openshift.org/).